Curacao Government

 Former Name Netherlands Antilles; Curacao and Dependencies

-Etymology- history of name the most plausible name derivation is that the island was designated Isla de la Curacion (Spanish meaning "Island of the Cure" or "Island of Healing") or Ilha da Curacao (Portuguese meaning the same) to reflect the locale's function as a recovery stop for sick crewmen
+Etymology- history of name The most plausible name derivation is that the island was designated Isla de la Curacion (Spanish meaning "Island of the Cure" or "Island of Healing") or Ilha da Curacao (Portuguese meaning the same) to reflect the locale's function as a recovery stop for sick crewmen

-Government Type parliamentary democracy
+Government Type Parliamentary democracy

 Capital Name Willemstad